Anamitapowwow/anamitanuva/index.md

 <h2>enter an inspirational quote</h2>
 <hr />

-<p class="intro">In myself, I see a passion for finance, economics, technology and development.
+<p class="intro">In myself, I see a passion for finance, economics, technology and development and creativity.
 Having various working experiences as a student and working professional, I am a consistent collaborator and always aspire to challenge myself to develop to my full potential and beyond. </p>

+<p> Born and raised in Bangladesh, I came to the United States to major in Economics in Arizona State University.
+Having a strong knack of problem solving, I liked the real world implications of various concepts and policies taught in my high school, Bangladesh International Tutorial.
+Studying and working in the States made me realize the importance of technology in todays day and age.
+Hence, having a certification in Business Analytics, I am continuing my journey in learning the basics of programming and strengthening my skills in data visualization applications. </p>

 <!-- <a> for link -->